Seventh Crusade: The Crusaders at Damietta

-The sultan as-Salih Ayyub had spent the winter at Damascus, trying finish the conquest of Homs before the Franks invaded.
+The sultan as-Salih Ayyub had spent the winter at Damascus, trying to finish the conquest of Homs before the Franks invaded.
 He had expected them to land in Syria, and realizing that the objective was instead Egypt, the siege was lifted and he ordered his armies to follow him to Cairo.
 He was stricken with tuberculosis and could no longer lead his men in person and turned to his aged vizier Fakhr ad-Din ibn as-Shaikh, who had negotiated with Frederick II during the Sixth Crusade, to command the army.
 He sent stores of munitions to Damietta and garrisoned it with the Bedouin tribesmen of the Banū Kinana, known for their courage.
 He monitored the coming conflict from his camp at the village of Ashmun al-Rumman, to the east of the main branch of the Nile.
-Fakhr ad-Din was supported by Qutuz, later sultan himself.
+Fakhr ad-Din was supported by Qutuz, later to become the sultan.
 (See a map of the area here.)

-On 13 May 1249, a fleet of one hundred and twenty large transports were assembled and the army began to embark.
+On 13 May 1249, a fleet of one hundred and twenty large transport vessels was assembled and the army began its embarkation.
 A storm scattered the ships a few days later and the king finally set sail on 30 May, arriving off Damietta on 4 June 1249.
-Only a quarter of his army sailed with him, the rest making their way independently to the Egyptian coast.
-Aboard his flagship the Montjoie, Louis' advisers urged a delay until the rest of his ships arrived before disembarking, but he refused.
+Only a quarter of his contingent sailed with him, the rest made their way independently to the Egyptian coast.
+Aboard his flagship the Montjoie, Louis' advisers urged delay of disembarking till the rest of the fleet units' arrival, but he refused.
 At dawn of 5 June, the landing and subsequent Siege of Damietta began.
 There was a fierce battle at the edge of the sea led by the king.
-The onslaught of the knights of France and those of Outremer under John of Ibelin prevailed against the Muslims back.
-At nightfall, Fakhr ad-Din withdrew over a bridge of boats to Damietta.
-Finding the population there in panic and the garrison wavering, the Egyptian commander decided to evacuate the city.
-All the Muslim civilians fled with him, with the Kinana following, but not before setting fire to the bazaars.
-His orders to destroy the bridge of boats were not implemented, allowing the Crusaders to enter the city.
-They learned from Christians who had remained that Damietta was undefended.
+Under John of Ibelin of the knights of France and Outremer prevailed against their Muslims adversaries.
+At nightfall, Fakhr ad-Din withdrew over a bridge of boats to Damietta, only to find the population in panic and the garrison wavering, leading him to evacuate the city.
+All the Muslim civilians fled with him, with the Kinana following, but not before setting the bazaars to fire.
+His orders to destroy the bridge of boats were not observed, allowing for the Crusaders entrance to the city.
+The latter had received news from its Christian population that Damietta was then undefended.
 Guillaume de Sonnac wrote of how on the morning after the battle, Damietta had been seized with only one Crusader casualty.